SethLoveByiringiro/best_practice_programming/README.md

 # BestPractice Web Application

-This is a simple web application built using Java Servlets, JSP, and Hibernate for database management.
+This is a simple web application built using Java Servlets, JSP, and Hibernate for database management, with integrated logging using Log4j.

 ## Prerequisites